Tinnitus

 • Stress and anxiety

-Tinnitus in itself is not an illness as such but often representative of another condition.
-It is because of this cause and effect relationship that one should be wary if tinnitus starts up “out of the blue" so to speak without any specific event that could account for it.
-Whilst tinnitus is relatively common, it is estimated that 10 percent to 20 percent of the population have some degree of tinnitus, it should be noted that unilateral (one-sided) tinnitus is generally regarded as requiring further investigation.
+Tinnitus in itself is not an illness as such but is often representative of another condition.
+It is because of this cause-and-effect relationship that one should be wary if tinnitus starts up "out of the blue", so to speak, without any specific event that could account for it.
+Whilst tinnitus is relatively common, it is estimated that 10 per cent to 20 per cent of the population have some degree of tinnitus; it should be noted that unilateral (one-sided) tinnitus is generally regarded as requiring further investigation.

 So, a full hearing assessment is a good place to start in managing your tinnitus.